holochain/hc-http-gw/spec.md

 At this point, we appear to have received a valid request that identifies an app running on Holochain.
 We should now try to issue signing credentials for ourselves.

 The HTTP gateway uses ClientAgentSigner to manage signing credentials for zome calls, instead of using `sodoken` directly.
-The gateway then uses its admin API connection to authorize these credentials for each cell via authorize*signing_credentials.
-The granted functions are set according to the value of HC_GW_ALLOWED_FNS*<app-id>, either as All or a specific list of functions.
+The gateway then uses its admin API connection to authorize these credentials for each cell via authorize_signing_credentials.
+The granted functions are set according to the value of HC_GW_ALLOWED_FNS_{app-id}, either as All or a specific list of functions.

 ### Connect to Holochain to make app calls